kliment-olechnovic/voronota/expansion_lt/resources/texts/intro.markdown

 but the main increase in speed comes when utilizing a simpler, radical tessellation variant, also known as Laguerre-Laguerre tessellation or power diagram.
 This is the default tessellation variant in Voronota-LT.
 It considers radii of atoms together with the rolling probe radius to define radical planes as bisectors between atoms.

-Voronota-LT is distributed an expansion part of [the Voronota software package](../index.html) for two reasons: to enable other Voronota expansions to easily use the Voronota-LT library;
+Voronota-LT is distributed as an expansion part of [the Voronota software package](../index.html), mainly to enable other Voronota expansions to easily use the Voronota-LT library.
-to bundle the Voronota-LT command-line tool with the vanilla Voronota command-line tools that can produce input for Voronota-LT by parsing molecular structure files and assigning van der Waals radii to atoms.

 ## Benchmarking data and results